Agoraphobia: Attachment theory

 Some scholars have explained agoraphobia as an attachment deficit, i.e., the temporary loss of the ability to tolerate spatial separations from a secure base.
 Recent empirical research has also linked attachment and spatial theories of agoraphobia.

 Spatial theory

 In the social sciences, a perceived clinical bias exists in agoraphobia research.
 Branches of the social sciences, especially geography, have increasingly become interested in what may be thought of as a spatial phenomenon.
 One such approach links the development of agoraphobia with modernity.
 Factors considered contributing to agoraphobia within modernity are the ubiquity of cars and urbanization.
-These have helped develop the expansion of public space and the contraction of private space, thus creating a conflict in the mind of agoraphobic individuals.
+These have helped develop the expansion of public space and the contraction of private space, thus creating a conflict in the minds of agoraphobic individuals.

 Evolutionary perspectives

 Some evolutionary models propose that agoraphobia—like other specific phobias—may be rooted in adaptive mechanisms that helped early humans avoid threats in open or unfamiliar environments.
 From this viewpoint, fear and avoidance behaviors could have been selectively favored if they aided survival—for instance, by prompting individuals to steer clear of potentially dangerous surroundings or minimize exposure to predators and pathogens.
 According to preparedness models, human defensive systems are especially sensitive to cues linked to ancestral threats and can rapidly form strong, lasting fear associations with them.
 In modern life, such defenses might become mismatched to relatively low-risk environments, producing disproportionate anxiety responses.

 An additional evolutionary psychology view is that the more unusual primary agoraphobia without panic attacks may be due to a different mechanism from agoraphobia with panic attacks.
 Primary agoraphobia without panic attacks may be a specific phobia explained by it once having been evolutionarily advantageous to avoid exposed, large, open spaces without cover or concealment.
 Agoraphobia with panic attacks may be an avoidance response secondary to the panic attacks, due to fear of the situations in which the panic attacks occurred.